awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    This command applies the latest Hello World artifact to the AWS IoT Greengrass core runtime\.

 1. Run the following command to restart the component\.
-When you restart a component, the AWS IoT Greengrass Core uses the latest changes\.
+When you restart a component, the core device uses the latest changes\.

    ```
    sudo /greengrass/v2/bin/greengrass-cli component restart \